chikuzen/vsimagereader/readme.rst

     - PNG:
         1/2/4bits samples will be expanded to 8bits.

-        All alpha channel data will be stripped.

     - TARGA:
         Only 24bit/32bit-RGB(uncompressed or RLE compressed) are supported.
 Color maps are not.

-        All alpha channel data will be stripped.

-    When reading two or more images, all those width, height, and output formats need to be the same.

 Note:
 -----